raskyer/furez-api/README.md

 Thanks to Furez's structure you can easily mount your own bundle in order to complete the work.

++ The SQL Throughout the API will allow you to quickly obtain data from a database but with the connexion of the server.
+(Leave no trace of your connexion)

 ## Technology ?
 FurezApi Framework use web languages for the interface and the infected API witch includes : PHP, Js and HTML,CSS.
 The future automated program will use Python to make it even quicker.